Heartbreak for Howard: Wagner wins nail biter in NCAA Tournament First Four game

 WASHINGTON - The Howard University men's basketball team suffered a heartbreaking loss Tuesday to Wagner College in the First Four games of the 2024 NCAA Tournament.

-Despite a triumphant comeback, the Bison lost 68-71 to the Seahawks, who led by as much as 17 points during the first half.
+Despite a triumphant comeback inside the University of Dayton Arena, the Bison lost 71-68 to the Seahawks, who led by as much as 17 points during the first half.

 DAYTON, OHIO - MARCH 19: Dom Campbell #2 of the Howard Bison reacts during the second half against the Wagner Seahawks in the First Four game during the NCAA Men's Basketball Tournament at University of Dayton Arena on March 19, 2024 in Dayton, Ohio.